hummingbird-project/hummingbird-docs/Hummingbird.docc/Mustache/TemplateInheritance.md

-#  Template Inheritance
+#  Template Inheritance and parents

 @Metadata {
     @PageImage(purpose: icon, source: "logo")
 }

-Template inheritance is not part of the Mustache spec yet but it is a commonly implemented feature.
+Template inheritance and parents is an optional part of the Mustache specification.

 ## Overview

-Template inheritance is not part of the Mustache spec yet but it is a commonly implemented feature.
 Template inheritance allows you to override elements of an included partial.
-It allows you to create a base page template and override elements of it with your page content.
-A partial that includes overriding elements is indicated with a `{{<partial}}`.
+It allows you to create a base page template, or parent as it is called in the mustache manual, and override elements of it with your page content.
+A parent that includes overriding elements is indicated with a `{{<parent}}`.
 Note this is different from the normal partial reference which uses `>`.
 This is a section tag so needs a ending tag as well.
 Inside the section the tagged sections to override are added using the syntax `{{$tag}}contents{{/tag}}`.

 If your template is as follows
 ```